Johan Renat: Early career and Russian captivity

-In 1716 Renat and other Swedish prisoners-of-war took part in Ivan Buchholz's expedition to explore the gold deposits around Lake Yamysh on the Irtysh River.
-The expedition was ambushed by a Dzungar force, and Renat spent the following seventeen years in Dzungar captivity.
+In 1716, Renat and other Swedish prisoners of war took part in Ivan Buchholz [ru]'s expedition to explore the gold deposits around Lake Yamysh on the Irtysh River.
+The expedition was ambushed by a Dzungar force, and Renat spent the following seventeen years as an Oirat slave.

 Dzungarian captivity and return to Sweden

 In Dzungaria, Renat helped the khans Tsewang Rabtan and Galdan Tseren organize their campaigns against Qing rule in Central Asia.
 Among other things, he organized an artillery regiment and helped the Dzungars to cast cannons.

 Renat also met a Swedish woman who was also a Dzungar captive.
 This was Brigitta Scherzenfeldt, who hailed from Scania.
 Twice widowed, she had married a German prisoner who had taken Russian service and been assigned to Siberia.
 Their convoy was seized by Dzungar raiders in 1716, who killed her husband.
 She later married Renat.

 In 1733, Renat and his wife were allowed to leave.
-They returned the following year to Stockholm, accompanied with four Dzungar female servants, who were baptized when they arrived in Sweden.
-Renat's family bought a house in Gamla stan where they settled down.
+They returned the following year to Stockholm, accompanied by four Dzungar female servants, who were baptized when they arrived in Sweden.
+Renat's family bought a house in Gamla stan, where they settled down.
 In 1739, Renat was promoted to the rank of captain in the Swedish army.
 The same year, he remarried the industrialist Elisabet Fritz.

 Central Asian maps

 Renat brought two detailed maps of Central Asia back to Sweden.
 But these maps were left in relative obscurity for many years.
 In 1878, copies of the maps were discovered by the Swedish author August Strindberg, then an assistant librarian at the Swedish Royal Library.
 He sponsored their republication in Russia in 1881.
-A decade later the originals were discovered in the library of Uppsala University, where they are still held.
+A decade later, the originals were discovered in the library of Uppsala University, where they are still held.

 Strindberg remained interested in the maps for many years.